-The journey is a remarkable one that provides wonderful experience of exploring the surrounding SoluKhumbu region and the Sagarmatha National Park while enjoying the pure Sherpa culture.
-Our path crosses through multiple villages of the region, hiking up and down the captivating landscape with new experience each day.
+The journey is a remarkable one that provides a wonderful experience of exploring the surrounding SoluKhumbu region and the Sagarmatha National Park while enjoying the pure Sherpa culture.
+Our path crosses through multiple villages of the region, hiking up and down the captivating landscape with a new experience each day.

 We also ascend to Gorakshep and finally the base camp of Everest.